gracelang/language/standardPrelude/standard.md

 `Sequence`, but allows its elements to be *enumerated* one by one, in order, using a computational process, rather than being stored explicitly.
-For this reason, operations that require access to all of the elements at one time, like sorting, are not supported directly.
+For this reason, operations that require access to all of the elements at the same time, like sorting, are not supported directly.
 Instead, Enumerables can be converted to other collections that store their elements.